strategicdefense/absolute-azimuth/src/content/post/2024-03-10-How-to-Fix-LLMNR.md

 2. **Name Query**: To communicate with another device, a device sends out a NetBIOS name query request.
 If the target device's name is registered, the NBT-NS responds with the IP address of the target device.
 3. **Direct Communication**: With the IP address resolved, the querying device can directly communicate with the target device using its NetBIOS name.

+#### Multicast DNS (mDNS)
+mDNS, similar to LLMNR, is a name resolution protocol that operates within a local network without relying on a central DNS server.
+It's commonly used by devices like printers, smart TVs, and other IoT devices to advertise their services and discover other devices on the network.
+Apple's Bonjour is a well-known implementation of mDNS.

+**How mDNS Works:**

+1. **Service Announcement:** Devices periodically broadcast mDNS queries announcing their services (e.g., "I'm a printer named 'SuperCoolPrinter'").
+2. **Service Discovery:** Devices looking for a specific service (e.g., a printer) send out mDNS queries.
+3. **Response:** Devices offering the requested service respond with their name and IP address.

-### The Fun
+### The Risks
-While LLMNR and NBT-NS provide convenient name resolution services on local networks, especially in environments where DNS configuration is minimal or non-existent, they also present significant security vulnerabilities.
+While LLMNR, NBT-NS, and mDNS provide convenient name resolution services on local networks, especially in environments where DNS configuration is minimal or non-existent, they also present significant security vulnerabilities.
 The primary risk comes from the fact that any device on the network can respond to LLMNR or NBT-NS queries, letting them impersonate another device.
 Attackers can take advantage of this by using tools like Responder to intercept queries and respond with their own location.
 This technique is particularly effective in man-in-the-middle (MITM) attacks, where the attacker positions themselves between the querying device and the legitimate responder.

 By default, Responder will answer all LLMNR and NBT-NS queries, setting it’s own IP address as the resolved name.
 This entices all systems to connect to the attacker's system, which then presents a slew of ‘fake’ services (think HTTP, LDAP, MSSQL) that present authentication.
 Domain-joined Windows systems will send the NetNTLM hash of the currently logged-on user, which Responder happily captures and saves.

 Typically, all this happens silently in the background.
 On a populated network with a hundred users, it can result in several NetNTLM hashes every minute.
 Attackers can take the hashes offline to crack or use something like [ntlmrelayx](https://github.com/fortra/impacket/blob/master/examples/ntlmrelayx.py) to relay those authentication attempts to other systems.

-### How do I Disable LLMNR and NetBIOS Name Service?
+### How do I disable these?

 Thankfully, disabling these protocols is easy.
 Of course, there’s a few caveats: